how to decoupage fabric

 How to Paint and Decoupage Furniture

-If you love painted furniture than you may want to learn how to decoupage furniture too?
+If you love painted furniture then you may want to learn how to decoupage furniture too.
 This painted vanity sat ignored for almost 2 years in the unfinished inventory before being claimed for a custom makeover.
-And it was worth the wait!.
-The bold painted finished and colorful fabric decoupage on the drawers create a gorgeous and unique end result.
-How to Paint and Decoupage Furniture by just the woods
+And it was worth the wait!
+The boldly painted finished and colorful fabric decoupage on the drawers creates a gorgeous and unique result.

 Disclosure: This post contains affiliate links for your convenience.
-Click here for my full disclosure policy.
+Click here for my full disclosure policy

 Inspiration Piece – Painted Peacock Desk

 Before getting started I should mention that this painted vanity makeover has an inspiration piece.
 There is no blog post for the inspiration piece which makes this even more fun.
 Since the previous makeover wasn’t documented I get to give a thorough walkthrough on how to paint and decoupage furniture with this painted vanity project.
-Here is the inspiration piece: decoupage furniture, decoupage drawers, peacock painted desk
+Here is the inspiration piece:

-Make sure to stick around to the end, its Furniture Fixer Upper day!
+Make sure to stick around to the end, it’s Furniture Fixer Upper day!

 furniture flippers, furniture fixer uppers